-Trader Spotlight: Anthony Riley of CryptoProp
+Trader Spotlight on Anthony Riley

 How did your trading journey start and what helped you become profitable?

-My journey started in 2008 where I was exposed to stock trading.
+Riley: My journey started in 2008 where I was exposed to stock trading.
 I was always interested in making money and property was too much to get into so trading was the next best thing.
 That was quite the journey of trial and error making all the usual retail trader mistakes from not understanding my edge to emotional trading and everything in between.

-In becoming a profitable trader I had the attitude of never giving up, this is driven by my strong passion for trading and giving in wasn’t even an option!
+In becoming a profitable trader, I had the attitude of never giving up.
+This is driven by my strong passion for trading and giving in wasn’t even an option!
 I was also fortunate to be mentored by some great traders and had a good supportive learning environment to help me grow both mentally and technically.
 Later in the journey the key I found for sustaining profitability came from being adaptable and finding new and interesting ways to express your edge and that’s what led me into the world of crypto!

-Prop trading isn’t really talked about in crypto, how would you describe prop trading to someone who’s never heard of it?
+How would you describe prop trading to someone who’s never heard of it?

-Is there anything, in particular, you look for when assessing traders?
+Is there anything in particular you look for when assessing traders?

-You can’t go past someone who has a strong desire and passion to trade.
+Riley: You can’t go past someone who has a strong desire and passion to trade.
 It’s great to see applicants who have traded before, have been a seeker of knowledge and willing to put in the hard work and ride the cycles of becoming a trader.

-Some other great traits are resilience and never giving up, mindset of a winner, being always keen to learn and self motivated.
+Some other great traits are resilience and never giving up, mindset of a winner, being always keen to learn and self-motivated.
 You need to make it happen for yourself and having these traits will give you a good shot!

-This is a good question and I think there is a variety of reasons.
-Firstly people assume 1 set strategy will last forever, which is crazy.
+Riley: This is a good question and I think there is a variety of reasons.
+First, people assume one set strategy will last forever, which is crazy.
 My belief is everything remains in existence but changes form, so in trading the trade you did before might have modified with the changing of the market, but to think one thing can stay the same forever is such a naive way of thinking but as courses don’t teach people to adapt most don’t realise how to change what they’re doing.

 The next reason would be mindset.
 Most people aren’t accustomed to being beat at something and having the desire to get up and do it again!
 In my experience most people come to trading initially for the money, and only those who find a deep love of the markets stay long term.
-If you don’t love what you do you’ll never have the strength to overcome the obstacles needed for success.
+If you don’t love what you do, you’ll never have the strength to overcome the obstacles needed for success.

 My third factor would be the ability to size up on a trade when it’s working.
 Many traders don’t learn to capitalize when their strategy is at its best and then when the inevitable drawdown comes they regret not taking more out of their edge when it was good!
 Make hay while the sun shines!

 Riley: Knowing your stats is critical in knowing your edge.
 Developing a better understanding of what you do right vs wrong is key in becoming better!
 I’ve also had great use when I go back and review my edge as it can help me better understand when to stop a trade or when to double down on a strength.

 I like things to be simple yet efficient and feel that the CMM platform achieves that.

-Interesting question, I think I would tell myself to be patient, don’t rush for results and enjoy the process.
+Riley: Interesting question, I think I would tell myself to be patient, don’t rush for results and enjoy the process.
 I would also say have a deeper understanding of your own strengths, weaknesses and purpose.
-This may sound very esoterical but I believe the more we understand ourselves, where we want to go and what we want out of life, the easier it is to put ourselves into the best places to help make it happen.
+This may sound very esoteric, but I believe the more we understand ourselves, where we want to go and what we want out of life, the easier it is to put ourselves into the best places to help make it happen.